Sales Forecasting

 4. Data quality issues: Inaccurate or incomplete data can lead to bad forecasts.

-5. Overreliance on intuition: Sales reps' intuition is valuable.
+5. Over reliance on intuition: Sales reps' intuition is valuable.
 But, relying too much on gut feelings without data can lead to bad forecasts.

 6. Ignoring external factors: Not accounting for things like competition, regulations, or economic trends can skew forecasts.